Fidel Castro Fast Facts

 September 1960 - Castro addresses the United Nations General Assembly.

-April 17, 1961 - A group of approximately 1,300 Cuban exiles lands at Playa Giron (Bay of Pigs).
+April 17, 1961 - A group of approximately 1,300 Cuban exiles land at Playa Giron (Bay of Pigs).
 Armed with US weapons, they make an unsuccessful attempt to overthrow Castro.
-Eventually, the survivors are released, in December 1962, in exchange for $53 million in food and medicine.
+The survivors are released in December 1962, in exchange for $53 million in food and medicine.

 December 3, 1976 - Castro becomes president of the State Council.
 This new title replaces the posts of president and prime minister.